kuehnd96/portfolio/README.md

-# portfolio
+# Professional Portfolio

-My professional portfolio
+My side project to create a profession portfolio on the web.
+My resume is no longer enough

+Code name: Ghost
+Phase: Design